Student Drug Testing Administrative RuleI. PURPOSE

 Results or specimens submitted that have been determined to be altered by the student shall result in administrative dismissal from the program by the appropriate dean.
 Students refusing to submit for drug screenings will be dismissed from the program.
 The normal refund policy of the campus will apply and students may reapply for entry at a later date.

-Students who are taking a current medically prescribed drug that can alter behavior, physical ability or mental function in such a way that their ability to safely perform his/her assigned tasks, must report the use of this drug to the Vice President for Learning who will determine whether any action should be taken.
+Students who are taking a current medically prescribed drug that can alter behavior, physical ability or mental function in such a way that their ability to safely perform his/her assigned tasks, must report the use of this drug to the Vice Chancellor for Learning who will determine whether any action should be taken.

 Students who do not successfully pass the drug test may re-test and apply to the program the following semester or at a later date.